hmunfru/fiware-sdc/doc/installation-guide.rst

 .. code::

    		$ mvn package -P rpm -DskipTests
-   		(created target/rpm/sdc/RPMS/noarch/fiware-sdc-XXXX.noarch.rpm)
+   		(created ./target/rpm/sdc/RPMS/noarch/fiware-sdc-XXXX.noarch.rpm)

-Finally go to the folder where the rpm has been created (target/rpm/sdc/RPMS/noarch) and execute
+Finally go to the folder where the rpm has been created (./target/rpm/sdc/RPMS/noarch) and execute

 .. code::

 	cd target/rpm/fiware-sdc/RPMS/noarch
 	rpm -i <rpm-name>.rpm

 Please, be aware  that the supported installation method is the RPM package.
 If you use other method, some extra steps may be required.
-For example you would need to generate manually the certificate (See the section about "Configuring the HTTPS certificate" for more information):
+For example, you would need to generate manually the certificate (see the section about "Configuring the HTTPS certificate" for more details):

 .. code::